animebook/animebook.github.io/README.md

+## (Notice 2023) Use asbplayer instead
+Animebook is unmaintained, but [asbplayer](https://killergerbah.github.io/asbplayer/) has basically every feature animebook has, with a much higher focus on ease-of-use and a lot of cool extra features.
+Please use it instead.

 # Animebook
 https://animebook.github.io

-## (NOTICE 2023) Use asbplayer instead
-Animebook is unmaintained, but [asbplayer](https://killergerbah.github.io/asbplayer/) has basically every feature animebook has, with a much higher focus on ease-of-use and a lot of cool extra features.
-Please use it instead.

 An HTML5 video player with navigable subtitles.
 Since subtitles are in the browser, you can quickly look up words with popup dictionaries like [yomichan](https://foosoft.net/projects/yomichan/), and you can quickly create flashcards for Anki using the [Animebook Chrome extension](https://chrome.google.com/webstore/detail/animebook-anki-export/ohcbgkombhgcbjcikjlgdmjkpibafppa).